open/close all folders

 - Historical Hero Upgrade:

-- The real Alexander Hamilton owned slaves, helped to pass laws which made life for immigrants way harder, and knowingly ruined Maria's life to save face, with no qualms about doing so.
+- The real Alexander Hamilton not only owned slaves, he also traded them and there are entries showing he documented these property and acquisitions that he made.
+It is true that Hamilton was a member of abolitionist societies as well, and he apparently supported a trade agreement with the Haitian government, but both instances were token gestures that never rose to any active policy measurenote .
+While it is true that Hamilton did originate as a white immigrant from the Caribbean, he actually helped to pass laws which made life for immigrants harder than before.
+He knowingly ruined Maria's life to save face, with no qualms about doing so.
 He also was known to publish completely made-up rumors about Burr with the explicit intention to ruin him, purely out of spite for running against Philip Schuyler (which, historically, was not a betrayal; Burr did not know Hamilton yet at that point).
-This version of him, however, is a well-meaning woobie who only did anything wrong by being tricked or seduced into it and never attacked Burr, but instead only called him out when he deserved it.
+This version of him, however, is a well-meaning Byronic Hero woobie who only did anything wrong by being tricked or seduced into it and never attacked Burr, but instead acts in self-defense.

 - Also the duel between him and Burr, and his own death, was mostly his own fault.
 With his political career in tatters, he mounted smear campaigns on Burr even when the latter did nothing to him.
 He also said a particularly "despicable opinion", a nasty insult about him (what that insult is, is a Riddle for the Agesnote ).
 This provoked Burr to challenge him to a duel (which was not uncommon in that time among men of their class).
 All Hamilton had to do was apologize to Burr and back out, but he refused to do so.
 And likewise on the day of the duel, Hamilton brought the pistols, and the pistol he used had a secret hair trigger that gave him a secret advantage.
 When Hamilton shot first, he didn't shoot so far away from Burr, and the latter had reason to believe that Hamilton was trying to kill him.